Invarion/invarion-docs/docs/rapid-online/rapidplan-online-basics/geometries.md

 ### Using Bezier

-Select the object, you will see Control Points are *Aqua* colored rather than the usual *Red*.
+Select the object, you will see control points are *Aqua* colored rather than the usual *Red*.
 Clicking and dragging these points will create **Tangent Points**.

-Two **Tangent Points** can exist for each Control Point.
+Two **Tangent Points** can exist for each control points.
-Moving the Tangent Points will alter the shape of the curve - sharpening it if pulled closer to the Control Point, smoothing it if pulled further away.
+Moving the Tangent Points will alter the shape of the curve - sharpening it if pulled closer to the control points, smoothing it if pulled further away.

-If you need to alter the location of a Control Point, hold **shift** to reveal the normal *Red* Control Point.
+If you need to alter the location of a control points, hold **shift** to reveal the normal *Red* control points.
 This can be clicked and dragged to change its location.